|

 - An Elizabethan glove

-- Portrait of Mary Tudor by Anthonis Mor van Dashorst, 1554
+- Mary Tudor by Anthonis Mor van Dashorst, 1554

 - Lord Darnley's cuff, c.
 1555

-- Portrait of Mary Nevill, Lady Dacre, and her son Gregory Fienes, 10th Baron Dacre by Hans Eworth, 1559
+- Mary Nevill, Lady Dacre, and her son Gregory Fienes, 10th Baron Dacre by Hans Eworth, 1559

 - Glove of Mary Queen of Scots, 1560

-- Portrait of Charles IX, King of France from the workshop of Franois Clouet, 1561
+- Charles IX, King of France from the workshop of François Clouet, 1561

-- Portrait of Elizabeth Roydon, Lady Golding by Hans Eworth, 1563
+- Elizabeth Roydon, Lady Golding by Hans Eworth, 1563

-- Portrait of Sir Thomas Howard, 4th Duke of Norfolk by Hans Eworth, 1563
+- Sir Thomas Howard, 4th Duke of Norfolk by Hans Eworth, 1563

 - Shakespeare's gloves

-- Portrait of Elizabeth Cornwallis, Lady Kytson by George Gower, 1573
+- Elizabeth Cornwallis, Lady Kytson by George Gower, 1573

 - Woodcut of Queen Elizabeth from the Booke of Faulconcrie by G. Tuberville, 1575

-- Portrait of Antonius Anselmus, his wife and their children by Marten de Vos, 1577
+- Antonius Anselmus, his wife and their children by Marten de Vos, 1577

 - Nobilis Neapolitana in Jost Amman's Trachtenbuch von Nurnberg, 1577

-- Portrait of Queen Elizabeth: The Welbeck or Wanstead Portrait by Marcus Gheeraerts the Elder, c.
+- Queen Elizabeth: The Welbeck or Wanstead Portrait by Marcus Gheeraerts the Elder, c.
 1585

-- Portrait of Sir Francis Drake by Marcus Gheeraerts the Younger, 1591
+- Sir Francis Drake by Marcus Gheeraerts the Younger, 1591

-- Portrait of George Clifford, Earl of Cumberland by Nicholas Hilliard, c.
+- George Clifford, Earl of Cumberland by Nicholas Hilliard, c.
 1590; notice the Queen's glove in his hat

-- Portrait of an unknown lady attributed to William Segar, c.
+- An unknown lady attributed to William Segar, c.
 1595

 - Miniature portrait of Sir Henry Percy, 9th Earl of Northumberland by Nicholas Hilliard, c.
 1595